Yazdânism: Seven divine beings

 The principal feature of Yazdânism is the belief in seven benevolent divine beings that defend the world from an equal number of malign entities.
 While this concept exists in its purest form in Yârsânism and Yazidism, it evolves into "seven saints/spiritual persons”.
 Another important feature of these religions is a doctrine of reincarnation.
 The belief in reincarnation has been documented among the Nusayri (Shamsi Alawites) as well.

-The Yazidis believe in a single God as creator of the world, which he has placed under the care of these seven “holy beings” or angels, whose “chief” (archangel) is Melek Taus, the “Peacock Angel”.
+The Yazidis believe in a single God as creator of the world, which he has placed under the care of these seven “holy beings” or angels, whose “chief” (archangel) is Melek Tawûs, the “Peacock Angel”.
 The Peacock Angel, as world-ruler, causes both good and bad to befall individuals, and this ambivalent character is reflected in myths of his own temporary fall from God's favor, before his remorseful tears extinguished the fires of his hellish prison and he was reconciled with God.

-Melek Taus is sometimes identified by Muslims and Christians with Shaitan (Satan).
+Melek Tawûs is sometimes identified by Muslims and Christians with Shaitan (Satan).
 Yazidis, however, strongly dispute this, considering him to be the leader of the archangels, not a fallen angel.
 According to Christine Allison: